suchwow-sysadmin/claude-code-factchecker/README.md

 - [bad_AI_essay.md](./Bad_AI_Essay.md)

-More fully-featured demo videos are planned.

 1. In Claude, type: `Please fact-check bad_AI_essay.md`
 2. Claude will read the file and give you a report - with citations!

-Did it work?
-You see a report with ✅ ⚠️ ❌ next to sources and claims.

 _Note: Some markdown viewers do not render the report links correctly.
 Use Warp's built-in Markdown viewer for best results._